-To list out all the things we’ve been able to do over the last four years is humbling to say the least.
+To list out all the things we’ve been able to do over the last four years is humbling, to say the least.
 We also know that none of this would be possible without so many kindly giving of themselves and their resources.
-This spirit of giving has been reiterated over and over again as you look at our history which is truly incredible.
-For those of you just being introduced to our work for the first time, and there are a few, The Leadership Center is a 501(3)(c) non-profit owned and operated by the Nebraska Vocational Agricultural Foundation (NVAF) serving the FFA, numerous groups, schools, families, businesses and individuals by providing affordable meeting, lodging and food services.
+This spirit of giving has been reiterated over and over again as you look at our incredible history.
+For those of you just being introduced to our work, and there are a few, The Leadership Center is a 501(3)(c) non-profit owned and operated by the Nebraska Vocational Agricultural Foundation (NVAF) serving the FFA, numerous groups, schools, families, businesses and individuals by providing affordable meeting, lodging and food services.
 For more on our history, click here or here.

 Should you be interested in donating, there are numerous ways to give including:

 - Go Big Give on May 3, 2018.

 - Project Tree Line or click here to download information.

 - Attend one of our events: The Evening Stroll on July 14, 2018 or The Harvest Gala on November 17, 2018.
 Both are held at The Leadership Center.
 Call 402-694-3934 and for more information.

 - Stocks, Bonds, and Mutual Funds

 - Land or Gifts that Can Be Used or Sold